 - studying the financial state of individual companies as well as business trends in general

-- managing clients' portfolios fully, making decisions on buying and selling
+- managing clients' portfolios fully, making decisions and buying and selling

-- advising on suitable investments, but not directly buying and selling
+- advising on suitable investments, without getting involved in buying and selling

 - repeatedly calculating profit and loss on clients' accounts and working out breakeven prices